rick20/faspay/readme.md

 });
 ```

-To generate a custom billing code, you can create a class that implements BillingProfileInterface, for example:
+To generate a custom billing number/code, you can create a class that implements BillingProfileInterface, for example:

 ```php
 class TopupBillingProfile implements BillingProfileInterface